Skip to main content

 HomeHistory

-In July 1982, during a social gathering of watercolor painters held in an artist’s home, an organization for local watercolor artists was born.
-All agreed there was a need to bring together watercolor artists to share ideas, exhibit artwork, sponsor demonstrations and learn as much as possible about the medium.
 Two energetic women, Jeanette Stordahl and Jeanne Emrich founded the Twin Cities Watercolor Society with 47 excited members attending the very first meeting in January of 1983.
-By September of that year, the group numbered over 102.
-Over the next fifteen years membership in TCWS grew steadily, as did the mission of the organization, to support and ever-widening community of artists.
+By September of that year, the group numbered over 100.
+Over the next fifteen years, membership in TCWS grew steadily, as did the mission of the organization, to support an ever-widening community of artists.
 In 1998, the Twin Cities Watercolor Society became the Minnesota Watercolor Society.